King, In Call With Mikati, Says Jordan Stands With Lebanon

 Date

-King Abdullah II on Monday stressed that Jordan stands with Lebanon and its security, sovereignty, and the safety of its citizens in the face of the Israeli war.
+AMMAN - his majesty King Abdullah on Monday stressed that Jordan stands with Lebanon and its security, sovereignty, and the safety of its citizens in the face of the Israeli war.

 The King said ending escalation in the region begins with the immediate stop of the war on Gaza.

-His Majesty urged the international community to stand with Lebanon at this difficult time to protect innocent civilians, and to move urgently to end all forms of regional escalation.
+His Majesty urged the international community to stand with Lebanon at this difficult time to protect innocent civilians, and to move urgently to end all forms of regional escalation, the statement added.

 Legal Disclaimer: